resibots/vassiliades_2017_cvt_map_elites/README.md

-# Scaling Up MAP-Elites Using Centroidal Voronoi Tesselations
+# Scaling Up MAP-Elites Using Centroidal Voronoi Tessellations

 #### meta-repo for code for the CVT-MAP-Elites experiments